On Interim Envy-Free Allocation Lotteries: Interim envy-free allocations with payments

 \subsection{Computing $\epsilon$-iEF allocations with C-payments}

 In this section, we show how to solve efficiently subsidy minimization and utility maximization when we are allowed to use C-payments (and sharp approximations of iEF).
 Our algorithms use linear programming and the machinery we developed in Section~\ref{sec:computing}.
+Our result for subsidy minimization is the following.